Here we look at the figures relating to Tests between these teams, after England won 3-0 in 2022.

-We now look at individual performances.
+We now proceed to individual performances:

 Most runs (750 and above):

-Highest individual scores (150 and above):
+Highest innings scores (150 and above):

-Highest batting averages (Minimum 20 innings and average 35.00):
+Highest batting averages (Minimum 20 innings and 35.00):

 To be continued.